teo-tsirpanis/Farkle/docs/advanced-features.md

 > Actually, the post-processor used in both the F# and the C# example is the same object too.
 Post-processors are [covariant][covariance] like designtime Farkles, because they are interfaces.
 Runtime Farkles on the other hand are classes and therefore not variant at all.

+## Custom tokenizers

+Farkle's default tokenizer is relatively simple.
+It splits the input text into tokens, without any regard for these tokens' location.
+There are some more complex grammars however that need a smarter tokenizer, for example indentation-based languages like F# and Python.
+Using Farkle's standard facilities is not enough to determine when a block begins or ends.

+For these advanced cases, Farkle provides a way to write additional tokenizing logic on top of the default tokenizer.
+There is [an extensively commented sample][indent-based] where we write a parser for a simple indentation-based language.
+Our indentation level detection logic only kicks in when we are at the beginning of a line, and we defer to Farkle's default tokenizer to take care of the rest.

 ---

 Farkle has more APIs for various little features that would make this document too lengthy.
 Fortunately, [they are well-documented in this site](reference/index.html), as well as while you code thanks to IntelliSense.